 Which airport should I arrive in?

 We recommend using one of the travel planning websites such as Kayak, Expedia or Orbitz to search for your flights and also visiting Hawaiian Airlines and Go Airlines (local airline).
 Hawaiian Airlines has recently opened up more flight options from the U.S./Canada mainland, Asia and South Pacific.
-The easiest arrival option is to fly into Hilo Airport (ITO).
-Hilo Airport is only about a 45 minute drive from Kalani Oceanside Retreat.
-The other arrival option is to fly into Kona Airport (KOA) which is located on the West side of the island and is about a 3 hour drive to Kalani Oceanside Retreat.
-There are direct flights from Los Angeles International Airport (Code: LAX), however a majority of the flights arriving into Hilo Airport will first fly through either Honolulu Airport (Code: HNL) located on the Island of Oahu or the Maui (Kahului) Airport (Code: OGG) located on the Island of Maui.
+The airport you will fly into will be Honolulu Airport (HNL).
+Honolulu Airport is only about a 30-45 minute drive to Waimanalo.
+There are direct flights from many major U.S. cities, however you may also find cheaper flights, flying to one of the surrounding islands and then taking a local flight over to Oahu.

 WHAT TO BRING

 Do you have a list of recommended things to bring?